beverly-hills-money-gangster/Daikombat-server/README.md

 ### Known issues

-- TCP is a bad choice for fast-paced online shooter games due to head-of-line blocking.
-In the future, the protocol is likely to be changed to either UDP or QUIC.
-- The server is totally not scalable at this moment.
+- The server is not scalable at this moment.
 High availability and load balancing are not provided.
-- The server is NOT authoritative
+- The server is not fully authoritative
 - Basic anti-cheat

 ## Configuration